-- 8. Feed the stubbed feeder and distribution cables into the appropriate conduit sections and route to the splice enclosure (not provided). - Note: A separate splice enclosure (not provided) is required for splicing the cabinet OSP feeder and distribution cables to the network cables. - 9.
+- Note: Label or tag the stub end of each cable so it can be identified after it is routed to the splice enclosure. - 8.
+Feed the stubbed network cables into the appropriate conduit sections and route to the splice enclosure (not provided). - Note: A separate splice enclosure (not provided) is required for splicing the cabinet OSP cables to the system OSP cables. - 9.
 Lower the cabinet onto the ground spacer/riser or PMF and align the mounting holes in the cabinet base with the threaded holes in the spacer/riser or PMF.
 If a spacer/riser was not installed, leave the isolation gasket (installed in step 3) in place on the PMF. - 10.
-Secure the cabinet to the spacer/riser or PMF using the four capscrews, four lock washers, and four flat washers provided with the cabinet.
-Tighten all four capscrews securely. - 11.
+Secure the cabinet to the spacer/riser or PMF using the eight capscrews, eight lock washers, and eight flat washers provided with the cabinet.
+Tighten all eight capscrews securely. - 11.
 The lifting eyes may be left in place or removed from the cabinet.
-To remove the lifting eyes, use the security key tool (accessory) to remove the lifting eye screws.
+To remove the lifting eyes, use a 7/32-inch hex-key to remove the lifting eye screws.
 Store the lifting eyes inside the cabinet and then re-install the lifting eye screws in the cabinet.